bmcfarlane/heroines-of-might-and-magic/ART_SPEC.md

 Rules:
 - **One style block, forever.** Consistency across 200+ assets comes from never editing this paragraph.
 If we want a style change, we version it (STYLE v2) and regenerate *everything* affected.
 No mixing.
 - **Palette anchor:** when a specific asset needs extra colors (a red ladybug), they're *added to* the block for that asset, never substituted.
+- **Tone ruling (2026-08-18, binding):** cute beats atmospheric, always.
+No moths, no Halloween-adjacent motifs (scarecrows, pumpkins, spooky dusk).
+Dreamberry Hill art is sleepover-cozy: pillow forts, teddies, nightlights, warm lamplight.
+If a prompt could be read as "hauntingly beautiful," rewrite it until it reads "huggable."
 - **Outline color** is dark brown (#3D2B1F-ish), never black â€” black outlines read "harsh" at small sizes against pastel fills.

 ## 2. Engine constraints (why the specs below look the way they do)